apacheignite/documentation/data-grid/page-memory.md

 [/block]
 Once an Apache Ignite cluster is started with this configuration, page memory will allocate 100 MB region that can grow up to 500 MB.
 That new region will coexist with the default memory region and all the data as well as indexes, omitted in this example, of `SampleCache` will reside in that region.
 The rest of the caches you might have in your deployment will be bound to the default memory region unless you map them to another region explicitly using the technique shown above.

-If the overall memory usage goes beyond the maximum size parameter then an out of memory exception will be thrown.
-To avoid this use an eviction algorithm described below or set the size to a bigger value.
+If the overall memory usage goes beyond the maximum size parameter, then an out of memory exception will be thrown.
+To avoid this, use an eviction algorithm described below or set the size to a bigger value.
 [block:callout]
 {
   "type": "success",